vesoft-inc/nebula-docs/nebula-studio/quick-start/st-ug-plan-schema.md

 # Design a schema

-To operate graph data in a Nebula Graph database with Nebula Graph Studio, you must have a graph schema.
-This article introduces how to design a graph schema for a Nebula Graph database.
+To operate graph data in Nebula Graph with Studio, you must have a graph schema.
+This article introduces how to design a graph schema for Nebula Graph.

-A graph schema for Nebula Graph database must have these essential elements:
+A graph schema for Nebula Graph must have these essential elements:

 - Tags (namely vertex types) and their properties.
 - Edge types and their properties